IISERM/elections/readme.md

 You read it, its just a system for holding elections online.
 Wicked as it sounds, it takes effort to build.
 Taylored to the needs of IISER, we hope this turbo charges development.

-Can't live live until you die; we're still learning how.
+Can't live until you die; we're still learning how.
 Join us if you're interested.

 ## Feature Overview